informatics-isi-edu/microscopy/pyramid/README.md

     cd czifile
     python ./setup.py install

-This package also depends on
+This package depends on the `jxrlib` JPEG-XR decoding library and the `tifffile` Python module.

+#### Tifffile Package

+The `tifffile` sub-directory provides a packaged version of the Tifffile.py module needed by this script.
+It can be installed via:

+    cd tifffile
+    python ./setup.py install